zachvalenta/jvns.ca/content/post/2016-12-21-what-s-interesting-about-udp-.markdown

 [Your Game Doesn't Need UDP (Yet)](https://thoughtstreams.io/glyph/your-game-doesnt-need-udp-yet/) is an article about this.
 Many real-time games use UDP because dropped frames are considered better than delayed frames.
 I know almost nothing about this.

+@caitie summarized the reason some games use UDP pretty clearly:

+> UDP is used for video and some games because with TCP you can get huge delays for one dropped packet.
+Imagine you are sending 20 packets via TCP, and packet 3 goes missing.
+Due to network delay you don't get the missing packet 3 msg until you've sent all 20 messages so now you have to send 3 through 20 again to guarantee in order delivery.
+So on very lossy networks you can waste a lot of bandwidth and cycles resending packets.

 ### video streaming uses UDP, sometimes

 * "Most h.264 streams for live cameras and such are UDP as far as I know." ([here](https://twitter.com/TheTarquin/status/811412243434782720))